google/go-cloud/samples/wire/README.md

 would otherwise write.
 There are no bespoke types that commit a user to Wire.
 Instead it's just generated code.
 We may do with it what we will.
-Finally, another point worth considering is how easy it is to add new dependencies to our component initializtion.
+Finally, another point worth considering is how easy it is to add new dependencies to our component initialization.
 As long as we tell Wire how to provide (i.e., initialize) a component, we may add that component anywhere in the dependency graph and Wire will handle the rest.